-Operational and Corporate Plans For 2009
+Operational and Corporate Plans

-Mawson's operational and corporate plans for 2009 will conserve the Company's strong cash position while expanding its current uranium resource base through active exploration programs, new acquisitions and taking advantage of potential corporate growth opportunities.
+Mawson's operational and corporate plans will conserve the Company's strong cash position while expanding its current uranium resource base through active exploration programs, new acquisitions and taking advantage of potential corporate growth opportunities.

-The planned exploration and corporate overhead budget for calendar 2009 is forecast to be \$2.3 million, reduced from approximately \$4.6 million during 2007/08.
-Exploration work programs will focus on the Company's most advanced projects in the Hotagen district in Sweden and Don Benito district in Spain.
-Mawson's ultimate work programs will vary should consolidation of mineral tenure in the Don Benito area be successful and general market conditions for junior exploration companies improve.
+The planned exploration and corporate overhead budget for calendar 2010 is forecast to be \$2.9 million.
+Exploration work programs will focus on the Company's most advanced projects in the Hotagen district in Sweden and Nuottijärvi in Finland.

-With \$10.5 million in cash currently held with a large Canadian commercial bank, zero debt, a uranium resource base proximal to the world's largest consumers of nuclear power and a strong technical team, Mawson is extremely well positioned for growth over the coming years.
+With over \$10 million in cash and money market instruments currently held with large Canadian financial institutions, zero debt, a uranium resource base proximal to the world's largest consumers of nuclear power and a strong technical team, Mawson is extremely well positioned for growth over the coming years.
 Mawson will continue to seek and identify high quality growth projects and will take a highly-disciplined and value-focused approach before making any future investment.